NESCent/hip_hack_howto/manuscript.md

 Our practice is to encourage and enable, but not rigidly enforce, conformity to scope.
 In practice, projects that do not conform to the scope rarely make it out of the pitching stage.
 The scope is encouraged by the Leadership Team, first by the communicating within participant advertisements, and thereafter by interactions with participants.
 The opening talks on Day 1 of the hackathon should reiterate the scope and explain what it signifies.
 When a potentially out-of-scope idea arises, rather than asking a negatively framed question ("Isn't that out of scope?"), a more welcoming approach is simply to ask the proposer to flesh out possible ways in which the idea aligns with the thematic and technical scope of  the hackathon ("what are some ways that this project will . . .?").
 This type of question should be asked both during pre-event engagement, and during pitching (by organizers present at the hackathon).

+## Remote participation in hackathons

+While the main focus of the hackathons has been on bringing people together for face-to-face interactions over the entire length of the event, we have also explored the use of remote participation.
+Remote participation has been restricted to a small number of participants, interacting with the main group that is on-site.
+Remote participation requires individuals or groups at remote sites to reserve and dedicate to the hackathon the same amount of time as on-site participants.
+It also requires remote participants to be actively involved in the various interaction stages of the hackathon, e.g., project discussions, stand-ups, bootcamps.

+We explored two forms of remote participation.
+The first form is focused on the remote participation of one particular individual (e.g., a strong participant that could not abandon the institution for the period of the hackathon).
+The second form is represented by an entire team that develops one of the projects associated to the hackathon at a different site.

+The remote participation of a single individual is challenging.
+The individual needs to be included in one of the teams, which requires the extended use of communication technology (e.g., Google Hangouts) for the entire duration of the hackathon and in a continuing manner.
+The interaction through cameras and microphones is not ideal, and makes it challenging to share documents (e.g., written notes, drawings on a whiteboard) and brainstorm.
+Further challenges to remote participation (and continuous interaction) are the possible differences in timezones, which makes it hard to schedule stand-ups and breaks, and the unavoidable distractions caused by the daily activities of the remote participants (e.g., receiving phone calls in their home office).
+Remote participation of a single individual has worked best when the individual serves as the project lead and the project is amenable of being clearly partitioned in loosely related components.
+For example, in the Phylotastic I hackathon, this was the model that successfuly led to the development of the DateLife project.

+The remote participation of an entire team was experimented with during the Phylotastic I hackathon.
+The team was located at a remote site, with several researchers spending an equal amount of time as the on-site participants in a dedicated remote space (a lab reserved for the event).
+The remote team focused entirely on one of the hackathon projects, with no participation in such projects from the main site participants.
+The remote team did not require continuous video/audio connection to the main site, with interactions limited to the initial introductions and the regular stand-up meetings.
+While easier to implement than the individual remote participants, the remote team participation does not benefit from the knowledge exchanges that occur among participants at the main site; the infrequent connections and interactions remove many of the described benefits of the hackathon.

 ## Allowing hard targets to be tackled

 ## Using face-to-face time productively